-On May 19, 2017, two legionnaires from 2nd Foreign Infantry Regiment (2e REI) died during a team-building exercise on the River Marne near Cumières, a town in northeastern France.
-The legionnaires drowned after being caught by the strong stream of the barrage built on the river.
+On May 19, 2017, two legionnaires from the 2nd Foreign Infantry Regiment (2e REI) died during a team-building exercise on the Marne River near Cumières, a town in northeastern France.
+They drowned after being caught in a strong current near a river barrage.

-The legionnaires, a South African and a Mongolian, were found already dead.
-According to the mother of the South African legionnaire, her son helped to save 8 legionnaires before he was caught by the stream.
+The two legionnaires, one South African and one Mongolian, were found dead.
+According to the South African legionnaire’s mother, her son helped save eight legionnaires before he was pulled under by the current.

 Durban man dies in France, saving others